28 interesting facts about Monaco

 14. In 1982, Grace Kelly died at the age of 52 when her car plunged off a mountain road.

-15. A road named in her honour, Avenue Princesse Grace, was named the most expensive street in the world in 2008 with real estate valued at $17,750 USD per square foot.
+15. A road named in her honor, Avenue Princesse Grace, was named the most expensive street in the world in 2008, with real estate valued at $17,750 USD per square foot.

 Avenue Princesse Grace in Monaco